antl3x/antl3x/minirepos/func/README.md

   },
 });

-greet({ name: 'Alice', age: 25 }); // Output: "Hello, Alice!
-You are 25 years old."

-greet({ name: 'Bob' }); // Output: "Hello, Bob!"
+greetDef({ name: 'Alice', age: 25 }); // Output: "Hello, Alice!
+You are 25 years old." greetDef({ name: 'Bob' }); // Output: "Hello, Bob!"

-/** - - - - - Example 2 - - - - - **/
+/** - - - - - Example 2 - - - - - */

-const calculateArea = func({
+const calculateAreaDef = funcDef({
-  args: { width: z.number(), height: z.number() },
+  args: [z.number(), z.number()],
-  handler: ({ width, height }) => width * height,
+  handler: (width, height) => width * height,
 });

-calculateArea({ width: 5, height: 7 }); // Output: 35
+calculateAreaDef(5, 7); // Output: 35
 ```

 The `args` property can be either an object or an array, allowing you to define named or positional arguments respectively.

 The argument types are defined using the `zod` schema validation library.

 The `handler` function receives the parsed and validated arguments based on the defined schema.

 If the arguments fail validation, an error is automatically thrown with a detailed error message.

 ## License